maxtrdina/Pitt-MS-Project/README.md

 ### Manager

-A manager coordinates flow creation.
-This is the only component a client talks to and, ideally, supports two
-operations: register flow and delete flow.
-When a client requests a flow to be created, the manager needs to make sure a number of things happen:
+A manager coordinates flow creation and manages resources associated with flow creation.
+This is the only component a client talks to and, ideally, supports two operations: register flow and delete flow.
+When a client requests a flow to be created, the manager needs to ensure several things:

 - Appropriate in and out spines nodes are used.
+- Selected spines nodes have available capacity
 - An inbound and outbound connections are started in their agents.
 - Switch forwarding and rerouting rules are installed in the client's switch.